10 Best Herbal Syrups For Alzheimer’S Disease

 hypericum perforatum syrup

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential mood-enhancing properties and is sometimes explored as a complementary therapy for Alzheimer's disease.
+Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential antidepressant properties, and recent research suggests it may also show promise in the treatment of Alzheimer’s disease.

 4. Turmeric (Curcuma longa)